BBrees/Whats_For_Dinner/README.md

 4. Pull up map for directions.

+5. Allow option to only select for currently open restaurants

-5. Transfer to site to order food directly
+6. Transfer to site to order food directly